Suspect charged with killing 8 in Atlanta-area shootings that targeted Asian-run spas

 Video showed the suspect jumping into a black Hyundai Tucson and speeding away, police said.
 Less than an hour later, about 5:47 p.m., a gunman killed three women inside Gold Spa, about 27 miles south of the first shooting, said Sgt.
 John Chafee of the Atlanta Police Department.

-Police responded to a call of a “robbery in progress” at Gold Spa and were still on the scene when shots were fired across the street inside Aromatherapy Spa, according to Chafee.
+Police responded to a call of a “robbery in progress” at Gold Spa and were still there when shots were fired across the street inside Aromatherapy Spa, according to Chafee.
 Officers found one woman inside that business who also was fatally shot.

 With the help of surveillance footage, police said they soon identified Long as the suspect.
 Police posted photos of the Hyundai Tucson and Long and launched a massive search.
 In Crisp County, about 150 miles south of Atlanta, the sheriff’s office said it heard at about 8 p.m. that a homicide suspect was headed its way.